The Christmas Spirit

-The Christmas Spirit is the first Christmas album and seventeenth album by country singer Johnny Cash, released on Columbia Records in November 1963.
+The Christmas Spirit is the first Christmas album and tenth album by country singer Johnny Cash, released on Columbia Records in November 1963.
 It contains four original Christmas songs written by Cash and eight tracks originally written by other artists, including "Blue Christmas" (at this point best known through the version recorded by Cash's former Sun Records labelmate Elvis Presley), "Silent Night" and "Little Drummer Boy".